For the past three years, CERC helped 54 secondary schools to embed anti-corruption and transparency protocols in the education system in South Kivu.

 Since 2017, CERC has established Integrity Clubs in the Democratic Republic of the Congo.
 Students aged 14-19 learn about Integrity and monitor projects and services in their community, including their schools.
 The student monitors use our technology tool DevelopmentCheck to report problems and fixes.

-The project allowed students, parents, and the public to get information on key parameters of the schools (water and library availability, class-size, toilet suitability, number of students in a class, qualification of teaching staff), the school budgets and spending.
-In this way, the project supported the government’s education reform program by making schools more accountable.
+Integrity Clubs allowed students, parents, and the public to get information on critical parameters of the schools (water and library availability, class size, toilet suitability, number of students in a class, qualification of teaching staff), the school budgets and spending.
+In this way, Integrity Clubs supported the government’s education reform program by making schools more accountable and inclusive.

-“The EduCheck app provides key information on operation, budgets and performance of schools for students, parents, teachers and the whole community, which can be used in policy debates, budgeting and setting development priorities at the school level,” said Ngoya Bundu Harmonie, CERC Project Coordinator.
-This was confirmed by Kahindo Ndjungu, ITIP Principal in Uvira, who said “Thanks to Joint-Working Group meetings organized in our high school, the entire process became clearer and more transparent.”
+“The DevCheck app provides key information on operation, budgets and performance of schools for students, parents, teachers and the whole community, which can be used in policy debates, budgeting and setting development priorities at the school level,” said Ngoya Bundu Harmonie, CERC Project Coordinator.
+Kahindo Ndjungu confirmed this, ITIP Principal in Uvira, who said, “Thanks to Local Education Clusters meetings organized in our high school, the entire process became clearer and more transparent.”